rtfeldman/lambdaconf-2015-elm-workshop/README.md

 * `elm-repl --version` (This is the Elm REPL.
 It should be on version 0.4)
 * `elm-reactor --version` (This is the Elm Reactor, aka Time Traveling Debugger.
 It should be on version 0.3.1)

+You may also want to install a [syntax highlighting plugin](http://elm-lang.org/Install.elm#syntax-highlighting) for your favorite editor.

 ### Set Up Workshop Materials

 1. Grab this repository with `git clone https://github.com/rtfeldman/lambdaconf-2015-elm-workshop.git`